-- 1. Ask a receptive, early-adopter physician on your improvement committee to trial these tools with his/her next few patients in the Emergency Department or in the OR. - 2.
-Ask a receptive nurse and respiratory care practitioner on your committee to trial the screening/decision tree tool. - 3.
-Test "small": Coordinate with the physician champion to trial the screening/decision tree tool on one patient, in one unit, with one nurse, and one respiratory therapist.
+PLAN Begin with early recognition of patients at risk for difficult airway or respiratory depression.
+Adopt and implement a screening tool or decision tree for monitoring patients as appropriate based on risk assessment and the type of potential compromise.
+DO Ask a receptive, early adopter physician on your improvement committee to trial these tools with his/her next few patients in the emergency department or in the operating room.
+Ask a receptive nurse and respiratory care practitioner on your committee to trial the screening/decision tree tool.
+Test "small": coordinate with the physician champion to trial the screening/decision tree tool on one patient, in one unit, with one nurse and one respiratory therapist.
+STUDY Debrief with those involved as soon as possible after the test, asking: > What happened? > What went well? > What didn't go well? > What do we need to revise for next time?
+ACT Revise and retest with the same physician, the same nurse, and the same respiratory care practitioner.
+After the revisions and retests are successful, disseminate the protocol to a wider group and mentor and monitor the groups' implementations.
+Plan your next small test of change.
+How soon can you test it?